NyatsuYAI/google-step-tsp/README.md

 #### my_ans.py

 Why is it not enough to choose the closest distance?
 I was curious if I changed the first point and if the matching would change.
 Starting from all points, the distance is put into the Index and the closest distance is returned.
-This time this was also the first easy one I made, but unfortunately it gave the best score.

 #### my_ans_random.py